michelegera/tmux-halcyon/README.md

 ## Configuration options

-All flavours support certain levels of customization that match our [Catppuccin Style Guide][style-guide].
-To add these customizations, add any of the following options to your Tmux configuration.
+To customize the appearance of the theme, add any of the following options to your Tmux configuration.

 ### Window